CRC1415/nomad-docs/docs/tutorial/overview.md

 # NOMAD Tutorials

 This section of the documentation provides practical, hands-on instructions for working with NOMAD.
-Each tutorial is designed to guide you through specific tasks while focusing on key learning outcomes.
+These tutorials are designed to guide you through specific tasks while focusing on key learning outcomes.

-By following these tutorials, you will be able to:

-- Interact directly with NOMAD to perform essential tasks.
-- Develop a deeper understanding of its features and capabilities.
-- Gain confidence in using NOMAD efficiently for your research.

-These tutorials provide a structured learning experience that helps you apply concepts to real-world scenarios while reinforcing your knowledge.
+They provide a structured learning experience that helps you apply concepts to real-world scenarios while reinforcing your knowledge.

 As you go through the tutorial pages, you will encounter embedded boxes with different colors and icons, each providing distinct types of information or instructions.
 Below is a list of the various box types and guidance on how to use them: